 Early morning game drive or short walk before a late breakfast / early lunch.
 It’s then along the crest road and down the western side of the hills for the drive back to Nairobi arriving before nightfall.

-Options are of course many and varied and in many cases, we can be flexible about the itinerary whilst we are actually on the safari.
-One may, for instance, wish to spend an extra day caving (or cut out a day), thus spend less time (or longer) walking the Chyulus.
-Itinerary may be varied from 3 – 7 or more days and is often combined with a visit to Tsavo / Amboseli National Parks.
+Options are obviously numerous and differed and most of the time, we can be flexible to adapt new proposals whilst we are actually on the safari.
+For instance, one may wish to spend an extra day caving (or cut out a day), thus spend less time (or longer) walking the Chyulus.
+The itinerary might be shifted from 3 – at least 7 days and is regularly combined with a visit to National Parks – Tsavo/Amboseli.